flashboss/greenarea/README.md

 - if you use java 8 you must create a file in the /jre/lib directory of JVM named: jaxp.properties and add the row:

   javax.xml.accessExternalSchema = all

+  or use -Djavax.xml.accessExternalSchema=all when you build with maven

   or add the property -Djavax.xml.accessExternalSchema=all when you compile the projects that work with web service with maven